 The few that do believe me didn’t have an answer.
 The question was just not something they had believed was possible.
 After many discussions, I realized that part of the problem is that the world has – for so long – held reading in such high regard, that speed reading is inconceivable.
 Really, though, it’s like any other skill.
 Many people use to believe that marathon running was only for people who resembled X-men.
 Nowadays, a marathon is still a stellar achievement, but it’s understood that it’s attainable for those that put the hard work in.

 I truly believe quite a lot of people already are speed readers.
-For the English, I personally count speed reading at between 400-500wpm (this number is explained in my course).
+For English, I personally count speed reading at between 400-500wpm (this number is explained in my course).
 While some may not be able to get to my speed, i.e. 2400 wpm, others will lap me like the thousands of people did when I ran the New York Marathon.
 I have heard the highest reading speeds are over 4000wpm.
-Those people are truly special.
+Those people are truly special and naturally gifted.
 I’m not them.
-I’m just someone chanced into it.
+I’m just someone who chanced into this skill.

 I’m not trying to compete in some crazy world competition.
 And I didn’t take anyone’s course.
-Even if I did, I don’t think that would have done anymore then reading a book on running will help you become as fast as an olympic marathoner.
+Even if I did, one still has to do the work.
 The only uniqueness about my ability is that I had the misfortune/fortune of 1) being made to feel like I had to do it to keep my job and 2) being too clueless to realize that I’d shot far past a normal reading speed.
 In fact, if no one had said anything about the Harry Potter book that day, I would still be completely unaware I was reading that much faster than others.

 As for the course, I think most speed reading courses are typically somewhere between half truths to bold face lies.
 The best materials on reading relate to dyslexia and other work done by actual doctors.
-Problem is most of that research maxes out at competency (150wpm).
+The problem is that most of that research is only attempting to help people become base-level competent (150wpm).
 It’s not trying to get you past 300wpm.

 Speed reading is like all other things.
-There are some specific skills you should know and then you practice.
-If you use wrong techniques, such as the flashing words technique I recently have seen, you will more likely have an epileptic episode than an improved reading ability.
+There are some specific skills you should know and then you will need to practice.
+If you use the wrong techniques, such as the flashing words technique I recently have seen, you will more likely have an epileptic episode than improve your reading ability.
 I’ve had people get really mad at me for saying.
 But truly, they are charlatans and in that regard, I’m glad I made the course (coupon here).
 Udemy changes policy without notice so Contact me if the link breaks.

 I actually don’t care if you take this or any course.
 If it’s not something you want to do, don’t do it.
 I’d be just as thrilled if you follow, like, forward, or comment on my Instagram where I post a short vlog on book takeaways.
 I’d be EVEN more thrilled if you have ideas on my real question: What should I do with this skill?

 This is why I started Diary of Speed Reader.
 If you have some ideas that do not involve helping you cheat in school or otherwise do something negative, message me.
-They can be for-profit.
-They can be to help humanity.
+They can be for-profit or non-profit and to help humanity.
 Diary of a Speed Reader is about crowdsourcing.
 And I’d love to hear from you.